avinash317-tech/Avinash-Knowledge-Transfer/AWS-Samtemplete for without proxy/README.md

-# Sam-Template for deploy Lambda and Reat-API without proxy
+# Sam-Template for deploy Lambda and Rest-API (POST method) without proxy
 	- create samTemplate.yaml file in project root directory.
 		- make sure indentation should be correct.
 		- file name should be same as given or if you change the template name, make sure it is uplated in buildspec file.